erred/seankhliao.com/src/blog/12022-03-20-systemd-as-build-system.md

-While you may think that you can reuse config with `unit@.service` and template common executions, it may be less useful than it appears, as you have no good way of specifiying the dependencies before it.
+While you may think that you can reuse config with `unit@.service` and template common executions, it may be less useful than it appears, as you have no good way of specifying the dependencies before it.

 ##### _isolation_